-Luck and statistics are really important.
+Luck and statistics are important.

 One person might become HIV positive after one exposure.
 Another person might have many exposures over years and still not become HIV positive.

-In many circumstances we cannot explain this.
 Life is not always fair.

 Some researchers also emphasise the role of statistics.

-Even when one partner is HIV positive and another is HIV negative, the risk from not using a condom one time, might be 1 in 500 (0.2%).
+Even when one partner is HIV positive and another is HIV negative, the risk from not using a condom one time, might be only 1 in 500 (0.2%).

 This will be a bit higher for anal sex than vaginal sex, and a bit lower for insertive compared to receptive sex (but remember circumcision).
 In general these are low single risks.